babel/babel/.github/ISSUE_TEMPLATE.md

 support questions here.
 -->

-Choose one: is this a bug report or feature request?:
+Choose one: is this a bug report or feature request?

 <!--- Provide a general summary of the issue in the title above -->